MicrosoftDocs/entra-docs/docs/id-governance/scenarios/govern-guest-lifecycle-new-project.md

 ::: zone pivot="identity-governance-guest-offboard"

 ## Offboard: Efficiently offboarding business partners and external users.
 Offboarding of business partners and external users is a critical aspect of identity and access management, helping to maintain security, compliance, and operational efficiency within your organization.
-Offboarding for business partners and external users can be broken down in to the following:
+Offboarding for business partners and external users can be broken down into the following:

-1. Develop an offboarding process to remove external partners.
+- Develop an offboarding process to remove external partners.
-2. Develop an offboarding process to remove external users from your systems.
+- Develop an offboarding process to remove external users from your systems.

 ### Offboarding process for business partners
 The following items are a generic list of steps that one should consider when offboarding business partners from your organization.

-- determine the end date for working with a business partner.
+- Determine the end date for working with a business partner.
-- notify all relevant departments as to the specific end time and date.
+- Notify all relevant departments as to the specific end time and date.
-- coordinate termination of business partner access to all systems (portals, tools, APIs)
+- Coordinate termination of business partner access to all systems (portals, tools, APIs)
 - Partner linked accounts are removed and roles and assignments are revoked
-- review data shared with the partner and determine if any should be retained or securely deleted.
+- Review data shared with the partner and determine if any should be retained or securely deleted.
-- gather any proprietry or sensitive data from partner's systems
+- Gather any proprietary or sensitive data from partner's systems
-- verify that data deletion is performed to ensure compliance.
+- Verify that data deletion is performed to ensure compliance.

 ### Offboarding process for external users
 The following items are a generic list of steps that one should consider when offboarding external users from your organization.

-- determine the end date.
+- Determine the end date.
-- ensuring any pending deliverables or tasks are completed.
+- Ensuring any pending deliverables or tasks are completed.
-- notify IT to remove individual user access from systems.
+- Notify IT to remove individual user access from systems.
 This can be automated with an access package
-- confirm that any data in the external user’s possession has been transferred or returned.
+- Confirm that any data in the external user’s possession has been transferred or returned.
-- ensure all accounts specific to the external user are disabled without affecting other users from the same organization.
+- Ensure all accounts specific to the external user are disabled without affecting other users from the same organization.
-- record the offboarding steps taken.
+- Record the offboarding steps taken.
-- obtain final approvals from HR, IT, and any relevant departments, ensuring all aspects of the offboarding are complete.
+- Obtain final approvals from HR, IT, and any relevant departments, ensuring all aspects of the offboarding are complete.

-### Use Entitlement Management to facilitate offboarding
+### Use entitlement Management to facilitate offboarding
 In Entitlement Management, an access package can have multiple policies, and each policy establishes how users get an assignment to the access package, and for how long.
 Entitlement management can be configured to automatically offboard a guest user when their last access package assignment expires, removing their access rights and their guest user account from your tenant.

 When an access package expires, the offboarding process should include the following:

-- access to all resources associated with the expired package are revoked
+- Access to all resources associated with the expired package is revoked
-- user is removed from any group that they're a member of
+- User is removed from any group that they're a member of
-- account is removed from the guest user directory
+- Account is removed from the guest user directory
-- use audit logs for compliance
+- Use audit logs for compliance
-- notifications are sent confirming successful offboarding
+- Notifications are sent confirming successful offboarding

 For more information, see [Govern access for external users in entitlement management](../entitlement-management-external-users.md)

-## Use Lifecycle Workflows to assist with offboarding tasks
+## Use lifecycle workflows to assist with offboarding tasks
-Lifecycle workflows are a identity governance feature that enables organizations to manage Microsoft Entra users by automatings some basic lifecycle processes.
+Lifecycle workflows are an identity governance feature that enables organizations to manage Microsoft Entra users by automating some basic lifecycle processes.

 Workflows contain specific processes that run automatically against users as they move through their lifecycle.
 Workflows consist of [tasks](../lifecycle-workflow-tasks.md) and [execution conditions](../understanding-lifecycle-workflows.md#understanding-lifecycle-workflows).